grian32/aoc25/README.md

 # aoc25

 My Advent of Code 2025 Solutions.
-This time in Zig!
+This time in Rust!

 | Day         | Part One | Part Two |
 |-------------|----------|----------|